hildeweerts/responsiblemachinelearning/book/introduction/introduction.md

 ### Transparency

-As a moral value, {term}`transparency` can be defined as the *degree of openness that allows others to understand what actions are performed*.
+As a moral value, transparency can be defined as the _degree of openness that allows others to understand what actions are performed_.
 In the context of machine learning, an important dimension of transparency is the extent to which we can understand a model’s prediction-generating process.
-This is known as {term}`interpretable machine learning` or {term}`explainable machine learning`.
+This is known as interpretable machine learning or explainable machine learning.

 In some cases, the best performing models are complex models such as ensembles or deep neural networks.
 As the complexity of models increases, it generally becomes more difficult for humans to understand their behavior.
 In many contexts, it can be valuable or even imperative to understand why a machine learning model makes certain predictions.
 For example, machine learning practitioners might use explanations to understand where the model fails and how it might be improved.

 <!-- ### Accountability

 Previously, I have defined responsibility as a duty to take care of something.
-Responsibility can also be defined as being *accountable* for something. {term}`Accountability` considers being held responsible for one’s actions, typically after something 'bad' has happened.
+Responsibility can also be defined as being *accountable* for something.
+Accountability considers being held responsible for one’s actions, typically after something 'bad' has happened.
 Due to the apparent complexity of algorithmic systems, organizations may try to divert blame to the algorithm: *“oh, it’s just the algorithm.”* Algorithmic accountability is the idea that an institution should be held accountable for the use, design, and decisions of an algorithmic system.
 It involves taking adequate measures to comply with ethical principles or legal regulations, including detailed documentation and clear procedures for appealing decisions.

 An important tool for fostering accountability is auditing, in which the development process, usage, and impact of an algorithmic system are closely inspected - either through internal procedures or by an external third party. -->